runnerty/runnerty/docs/plugins.md

 # List of plugins availables

-This is the list of the oficial plugins availables.
+This is the list of the official plugins availables.

 ## Executors